 These coverages and limits are perhaps the most important things to keep in mind when you are comparing renters insurance quotes.
 If a quote does not provide sufficient coverage for your needs, it does not matter how cheap it is.

 Are there any special requirements for renters insurance in Seattle?

 Renters insurance is not mandated by law in Seattle.
-However, landlords can require it as a component of your lease, should they wish.
-Be aware that a landlord may have separate insurance policy covering their property that will not help you should something happen to your stuff.
-You need to make sure you have your own renters insurance policy apart from your landlord's.
-You should always check with your landlord or potential landlord to ensure a smooth process of acquiring renters insurance and applying it if something happens to your rental unit.
+However, landlords can require it as a component of your lease.
+Be aware that a landlord may have a separate insurance policy covering their property that will not help you should something happen to your belongings.
+You'll need your own renters insurance policy apart from your landlord's in order to have coverage.

 In instances where your landlord requires renters insurance, they are considered an "interested party" and will be notified of your coverage.
 If you live with roommates, everyone in the house will likely need their own renters insurance policy, unless they are family members.

 We used the following coverages to collect quotes in Seattle:

 - $30,000 of personal property coverage

 - $500 deductible

 - Loss of use: 30% of personal property coverage

 We used quotes from the following insurance companies: